 Now that you’re familiar with the days of the week, perhaps you think it’s best to rush out and start making appointments with all your new Russian friends.
 Maybe.
 But probably not.

-This is an example of a cultural difference some language learners struggle with.
-Russians aren’t known for being tied to a calendar or their watches, as many English speakers are.
-For some, time is a much more relaxed concept in Russia than it is in certain other countries.
-Plans often change as the agreed-upon date approaches, so it’s always best to call and confirm a day or two in advance.
+Russians aren’t known for being tied to a calendar or their watches to the extent that many English speakers are.
+Time can be a bit more of relaxed concept in Russia than it is in certain other countries.
+Plans can change as the agreed-upon date approaches, so it’s always best to call and confirm a day or two in advance.